Ultimate Custom Home Buyers Guide:

 Design | Build or Architect + Builder or Semi-Custom

-There are three basic programs out there when it comes to custom home building:
+There are three primary approaches to custom home building:

 Construction Loan